Introduction to the Concept of Data Warehouse

 3. Unstructured data

-The data is processed and transformed so that users and analysts can access the processed data in the Data Warehouse through Business Intelligence tools, SQL clients, and spreadsheets.
+The process and transform the data so that users and analysts can access the processed data in the Data Warehouse using Business Intelligence tools, SQL clients, and spreadsheets.
 A data warehouse merges all information coming from various sources into one global and complete database.
 By merging all of this information in one place, it becomes easier for an organization to analyze its customers more comprehensively.

 Latest Tools and Technologies for Data Warehousing: